 The Associate of Applied Science Degree (AAS) in Veterinary Technology program provides students with both classroom and clinical experiences.
-Students will spend a portion of their clinical experience in various veterinary settings including research centers, private clinical practices, and wildlife rehabilitation facilities.
+Students will spend the majority of their clinical experience in various private and corporate clinical practices.
 Both full-time, four semester and part-time six semester options are available.
-This curriculum is designed to prepare the student for the national board exam and licensure as a veterinary technician (LVT).
+This curriculum is designed to prepare the student for the national board exam and licensure as a veterinary technician (LVMT).

 - Agricultural Businesses

 - Large Animal, Small Animal, or Specialty/Referral Veterinary Practice

 - Exotics or Zoo Species

 The U.S. Department of Labor says job prospects for Veterinary technicians and technologists are excellent with a 36 percent growth rate projected for the next seven years.